Asheville's Premier Fishing Guide Service Trusted Guides, Exceptional Service (828) 691-1506

 Asheville Fishing Season Overview

 The fishing seasons from year to year follow a similar pattern, although every year is slightly different.
-Water levels, fish activity, and insect hatches will sometime vary a week apart from year to year, but fishing techniques, fish movements, patterns and seasons will follow the same pattern every year.
+Water levels, fish activity, and insect hatches will sometime vary a week apart from year to year, but fishing techniques, fish movements, patterns and seasons remain consistent for the most part.
+Southern Appalachian Anglers is a year-round fishing guide service providing high-quality guided trips during every month of the year.

-Rivers: This time of month is for the die-hard fisherman.
+Trout: This time of month is for the die-hard fisherman.
 Asheville fishing trips in February can offer some rewarding catches with little to no boat or foot traffic on the river.
 This time of year is good for drifting small midges, and stripping dark colored streamers for big browns and rainbows.
-On cloudy days the blue winged olives will sporadically hatch throughout the day, which offer trout a reason to feed on dry flies.

 March – April

-Rivers: With a consistent rainfall, our rivers in Asheville will stay at normal levels.
+Trout: With a consistent rainfall, our rivers in Asheville will stay at normal levels.
 May offers a number of different caddis, and sulphur hatches providing big brown and rainbow trout with plenty to eat.
 Dry flies will dominate this time of year with green drakes and other mayfly patterns providing anglers with fish catching action.
-The smallmouth come out to play during this time of year too!

-Reservoirs: During the month of May bass will feed and chase shad.
+Smallmouth: During the month of May bass will feed and chase shad.
 Common techniques that will be used are swimbaits, swim jigs, and fast moving baits that imitate baitfish.
-Bass from 2 to 7 pound range are commonly caught with an average weight of 4 pounds per trip.
+Bass in the 2 to 4 pound range are common.

 June – July